 Aug

 Snoring is a common issue that can occur, keeping bed partners awake and struggling to get the sleep they need.
 However, snoring can have different causes and, in some cases, can be the primary symptom of a condition known as obstructive sleep apnea.
 However, it can also be a stand-alone issue that can be addressed with the help of a medical professional.
 Drs.
-Alyssa Fisher, Jannaye Huser, and L. Gary Painter of Tooth Acres Dentistry, Fort Wayne, Indiana, can assist patients in finding a treatment for snoring and sleep apnea that can ensure patient compliance.
+Alyssa Fisher and L. Gary Painter of Tooth Acres Dentistry, Fort Wayne, Indiana, can assist patients in finding a treatment for snoring and sleep apnea that can ensure patient compliance.

 Snoring and obstructive sleep apnea can go hand-in-hand, but they are not always linked.
 Snoring occurs due to a collapse in the throat, and turbulent air passing over this area can cause the snoring sound.
 Obstructive sleep apnea (OSA) is a much more serious condition caused by frequent upper airway obstructions that create difficulty breathing throughout the night.
 These two conditions tend to overlap, though snoring does not always indicate a sleeping disorder.